 - avalanche photodiode.

-- photodiode array, and charged coupled devices (CCD).
+- Photodiode array, and charge-coupled devices (CCD).

 Photodiode application